wladimirgrf/reactjsApp/README.md

 ## 🤝 Contributing

 - Fork the repository;
-- Create a branch for your edits: `git checkout -b new-feature`;
+- Create a branch for your edits: `git checkout -b new-feature`
-- Commit changes to your own branch: `git commit -m 'feat: New feature'`;
+- Commit changes to your own branch: `git commit -m 'feat: New feature'`
-- Push the change back to your fork: `git push origin new-feature`.
+- Push the change back to your fork: `git push origin new-feature`

 Submit a Pull request.
 We will review and merge your change.